 Basically, natural beekeeping is an agricultural philosophy according to which farmers are supposed to give their insects enough space to live, eat, and reproduce.
 It goes against economically-efficient practices such as frequent hive inspections, bee medication, hive movement, and other things that could interfere with insects’ natural processes.

-WHY IS NATURAL BEEKEEPING IMPORTANT?
+NATURAL BEEKEEPING IMPORTANCE

 Given the sharp reduction in the global bee population, it seems that natural beekeeping has never been as important.